Queues

 - Desks are paired to a queue — staff call tickets from that queue.

-- Displays show all active calls for a location, or the calls from a specific desk’s queue.
+- Displays show all active calls for a location, or the calls from a specific desk's queue, or a combined board of up to 5 queues.

 Creating and managing queues is done in admin under the location's Queues tab.
 See Create a Queue for the step-by-step instructions.